For Chrissy’s Sake! Nipple Show At Super Bowl Does Not Bother Chrissy Teigen

 — Chuck Will, J.D. (@chuckupthedusse) February 6, 2017

-The nipple show at the Super bowl that does not bother Chrissy Teigen, however, paled in comparison to a wardrobe malfunction that Janet Jackson suffered while performing with Justin Timberlake during the halftime show of the 2004 Super Bowl.
-And by a strange coincidence it was in the same city but 13 years later.
-Even though social media hadn’t gone mainstream then, Janet Jackson’s wardrobe still managed to shock and offend at the same and almost managed to take the attention away from the football event itself.
+The nipple show at the Super bowl didn’t bother Chrissy Teigen, however, paled in comparison to a “wardrobe malfunction” that Janet Jackson suffered while performing with Justin Timberlake during the halftime show of the 2004 Super Bowl.
+And by a strange coincidence it was in the same city, but 13 years later.
+Even though social media hadn’t gone mainstream then, Janet Jackson’s wardrobe issue still managed to shock and offend at the same, and almost managed to take the attention away from the football event itself.

 Crotch show

-This isn’t the first time that Chrissy Teigen is suffering a wardrobe malfunction.
+This isn’t the first time that Chrissy Teigen has suffered a wardrobe malfunction.
 At the American Music Awards in 2016, Chrissy wore a Yousef Akbar dress with thigh-high splits on both sides.
 When she parted her legs slightly to pose for the cameras on the red carpet she accidentally flashed her crotch.
-Just as was the case with the SuperBowl 51 ‘nipplegate’ saga, she brushed off the incident by laughing it off.
+Just as was the case with the SuperBowl 51 “nipple gate” saga, she brushed off the incident by laughing it off.
 This she did by lightheartedly offering her apologies to “anyone harmed mentally or physically by [her] hooha.”

 #AMAs! love you so so so much @jenatkinhair @1maryphillips @monicarosestyle @kimmiekyees (apologies to anyone harmed mentally or physically by my hooha) dress is #yousefakbar and shoes are @dsquared2 and laser hair removal is @sevlaseraesthetics